wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-connect-hive-jdbc-driver.md

 An example of using a Java client to query Hive on HDInsight is available at [https://github.com/Azure-Samples/hdinsight-java-hive-jdbc](https://github.com/Azure-Samples/hdinsight-java-hive-jdbc).
 Follow the instructions in the repository to build and run the sample.

 
 >[AZURE.NOTE] This sample is written for Global Azure.
-For Azure china, you need to replace "azurehdinsight.cn" by "azurehdinsight.cn" in the connection String.
+For Azure china, you need to replace "azurehdinsight.net" by "azurehdinsight.cn" in the connection String.

 
 ##Troubleshooting